-Ratos is an investment company whose business comprises the acquisition, development and divestment of preferably unlisted Nordic enterprises.
-Over time, Ratos is to generate the highest possible return by actively exercising its ownership to realise the potential of a number of selected companies and investment situations.
+Ratos is an investment company whose business comprises the acquisition and development of preferably unlisted Nordic enterprises.
+Over time, Ratos is to generate the highest possible shareholder value by actively exercising its ownership to realise the potential of a number of selected companies.
 Ratos's owner policy includes specific strategic foundations that provide a basis for how we choose to act as an owner and how we view corporate governance.
 One of these foundations is that Ratos's companies must be independent of each other, strategically, operationally and financially.
 As an owner, Ratos shall add and create value but value creation and governance are therefore not identical in all situations.
 Having a clear division of responsibility between owner, board and CEO is important for the governance of Ratos's companies as well as for the parent company Ratos AB and is therefore a key part of the business model and for Ratos's success as an owner.
 Read more about Ratos's exercise of its ownership role on ▶ pages 10-13.

 Investment decisions and evaluation of existing companies The decision-making procedures for Ratos's Board and the CEO relating to investment activities stipulate that all significant acquisitions of, and add-on investments in, companies that are to be included in Ratos's company portfolio must be decided by the Board.
 This also applies to the sale, wholly or partially, of a company.
 An evaluation of all the companies is performed every year in which an analysis of holding strategy, results and forecasts for future years are presented.
-The evaluations of selected portfolio companies are presented to the Board by the company executive in conjunction with the Board meeting in February.